Back to home

 • Local storage via SwiftData with no data leaving your device unnecessarily, supporting IRB data security requirements

-• Action item extraction that identifies follow-up questions, references cited, and commitments made during interviews
+• Action item extraction that flags follow-up questions, references cited, and commitments made during interviews

 • Available on iOS, web, and Chrome extension for reviewing transcripts in any research setting